SHS10/ARC/README.md

 ## Purpose of this repo:
 Manually (using heuristics) solving some of the problems in Chollet's ARC - through matrix/vector based translations and transposes as part of a college assignment.
+# Report:
 ## Problems:
  - Problem : **5bd6f4ac**
     #### General Description (Problem and solving it visually - intuition):